A low-energy limit of Yang-Mills theory on de Sitter space: Yang--Mills theory on the framed bundle

 and so in order to preserve $\Gcal^0$-invariance of the action, we must impose that $j$ is covariantly constant.
 Since $j$ is static, i.e. $j^a=0$, this is realized by the condition

 Explicitly, \eqref{cov-const-source} is solved by

 where $h$ is the parallel transport operator \eqref{pt-soln}.
-The source $j$ is thus included in the action to encode the additional physical degrees of freedom arising as a result of the framing, namely the holonomy \eqref{holonomy} at $t=\sfrac{\pi}{2}$, and $\lambda\in C^\infty(S^3,\mathfrak{g})$, a fixed external field injected by the framing of the bundle $P$ at $t=-\sfrac{\pi}{2}$.
+Since we assume trivial holonomy, we may always choose a gauge where $j_t=\lambda$, and this choice is equivalent to fixing $\Acal_t=0$.
+In general, the source $j$ is included in the action to encode the additional physical degrees of freedom arising as a result of the framing, namely the holonomy \eqref{holonomy} at $t=\sfrac{\pi}{2}$, and $\lambda\in C^\infty(S^3,\mathfrak{g})$, a fixed external field injected by the framing of the bundle $P$ at $t=-\sfrac{\pi}{2}$.

-{\bf The moduli space of Yang--Mills connections.} The Euler-Lagrange equations for the action $S=S_{\rm YM}+S_j$ may be written concisely as $\nabla_\Acal\star_M\Fcal+\star j=0$.
-In components, this reads as the equations
+{\bf The moduli space of Yang--Mills connections.} The Euler-Lagrange equations for the action $S=S_{\rm YM}+S_j$ may be written concisely as $\nabla_\Acal\star_M\Fcal+\star_M j=0$.
+In components, this reads as the dynamical equations